Everything you need to know about 'T2 Trainspotting', coming to cinemas Jan 2017.

 The soundtrack already bangs

-And only one artist has been revealed: Wolf Alice.
-But the use of their song ‘Silk’, from the album ‘My Love Is Cool’, fits perfectly, summing up the numb and elegantly wasted outlook of the characters in the film.
+The first band to be revealed, back in November 2016, was the mighty Wolf Alice.
+Their song ‘Silk’, from the album ‘My Love Is Cool’, was used in the first trailer – which it fit perfectly, summing up the numb and elegantly wasted outlook of the characters in the film.
 The band was well chuffed, with bassist Theo Ellis tweeting the following:

 Novelist Irvine Welsh reckons it’ll be a better movie than the original